SpotOnInc/helmcharts/monochart/README.md

 # Monochart

 ## Introduction

-We have to made a fork from https://github.com/cloudposse/charts/tree/master/incubator/monochart, because the CP chart is a bit outdate and don't include all the parameters that we need, like sealedsecrets, initconatiners and networkpolices.
+We have to made a fork from <https://github.com/cloudposse/charts/tree/master/incubator/monochart>, because the CP chart is a bit outdate and don't include all the parameters that we need, like sealedsecrets, initconatiners and networkpolices.

-## Changes
+## Changelog

+### Version 2.x.x

+### Version 1.x.x

-### common.labels
+#### common.labels

-We have changed the common.labes from:
+We have changed the common.labels from:

 |before|now|
 |-|-|